Extracting narrative signals from public discourse: a network-based approach: Introduction

-As follows from this concise overview of previous work, the field of narrative extraction from texts based on relational approaches is marked by a number of diverging trends.
+As follows from this concise overview of previous work, the field of network-based narrative extraction from text based on relational approaches is marked by a number of diverging trends.
 First, on-going research is marked by disparate interpretations of what constitutes a narrative, with some contributions arguing that each connection between two actors might be labelled a ``narrative'', while others assess narratives on the level of larger networks of connections derived from large collections of texts.
-Similarly, the scope of potential applications of these methods vary, whereby some methods aim to directly implement specific structuralist frameworks, such as actantial models \citep{Finlayson2017,Elfes2024}, narrative arcs \citep{Boyd2020}, while others offer more inductive, generalist pipelines \citep{Tangherlini2020}.
-Finally, the field has produced a range of methods for extracting meaningful relations from textual traces.
-Here, the emphasis is typically on offering direct mappings between strings, or word-by-word annotations of strings such as syntactical dependency tags.
-Our approach aims to improve upon these previous approaches to narrative signal extraction by abstracting away from syntactic particularities and focusing on the \textit{meaning} of the analyzed sentences.
+Similarly, the scope of potential applications of these methods vary, whereby some methods aim to directly implement specific structuralist frameworks, such as actantial models \citep{Finlayson2017,Elfes2024} or narrative arcs \citep{Boyd2020}.
+Finally, we note that network-based representations for narrative are not restricted to using actors as nodes.
+Going beyond actor-based networks and focusing on the \textit{event} as the core narrative element, \citet{Bearman2000} model narratives as networks by hand-coding life stories where each node is an event and links designate causal relationships between them.

+Our approach aims to complement previous approaches to network-based narrative extraction by abstracting away from syntactic particularities and focusing on the \textit{meaning} of the analyzed sentences.
+This means that signals of narrative are amplified by flattening the idiosyncracies of different expressions of the same meaning.
+Furthermore, we provide a replicable pipeline that allows to extract key actors present in the text, their goals and motives, as well as their relationships in the form of networks.
+These networks can be analyzed at different levels of granularity, either taking into account the full verbs, or collapsing them into broad categories.
+Through a combination of network analysis and close reading of relevant passages of the text, the underlying political narratives can be reconstructed.
+This work thereby contributes to the development of robust pipelines for the systematic analysis of narratives in public discourse in a ``guided close reading" framework.